schubergphilis/CsFirewall/README.md

 This cookbook enforces the firewall rules in cloudstack via a firewall management node that interacts with the API

+Make sure you assign at least one node in the network the CsFirewall::manage role if you want to have your rules enforce in cloudstack.
+These machines are the machines that will actually talk to the Clud Stack API via http(s)

 Requirements
 ------------
-The cloudstack_helper gem needs to be installed on the firewall management node to access the API
+The cloudstack_helper gem needs to be installed on the firewall management node(s) to access the API
+If you use embeeded Ruby, make sure that you install it in this version

 Attributes
 ----------